 Sharpen Your Skills

 Regulatory projects are usually complex, time-constrained, cross-functional, and resource-intensive.
 Be proactive and focus on refining skills that complement this type of work, such as strong communication, critical and analytical thinking, negotiation techniques, project management methods, and a collaborative mindset.

 Develop a Global Perspective

-Currently, 74 percent of U.S.-based regulatory professionals have multiregional or worldwide responsibilities, and the number is likely to keep growing due to an increasing number of interconnected global regulations.
+According to the 2016 report, 74 percent of U.S.-based regulatory professionals have multiregional or worldwide responsibilities, and the number is likely to keep growing due to an increasing number of interconnected global regulations.
 Despite recent efforts to harmonize global regulations, many policies still diverge significantly.
 Regulatory professionals who can synthesize this information on a global scale to produce efficient, culturally agile programs will be highly valued.

 Get Hands-On Experience